thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 * **Networking**: Deploy the MSK cluster in the **same VPC** as your TBMQ cluster, using **private subnets** to minimize exposure.
   Attach the security group `eksctl-tbmq-cluster-ClusterSharedNodeSecurityGroup-*` to allow connectivity from EKS nodes.
 * **Security**: Allow **Unauthenticated access** and **Plaintext** communication.
 Adjust later if you need stricter security policies.
-* **Monitoring**: Use the **default monitoring** options, or enable **enhanced topic-level monitoring** for detailed Kafka metrics.
+* **Monitoring**: Use the **default monitoring** options or enable **enhanced topic-level monitoring** for detailed Kafka metrics.

 {% include images-gallery.html imageCollection="tbmq-msk-configuration" %}

 Carefully review the full cluster configuration, then proceed with cluster creation.

-## Step 6.
-Amazon ElastiCache (Valkey) Configuration
+## Amazon ElastiCache (Valkey) Configuration

 TBMQ relies on **Valkey** to store messages for [DEVICE persistent clients](/docs/{{docsPrefix}}mqtt-broker/architecture/#persistent-device-client).
 The cache also improves performance by reducing the number of direct database reads, especially when authentication is enabled and multiple clients connect at once.
-Without caching, every new connection triggers a database query to validate MQTT client credentials, which can cause unnecessary load under high connection rates.
+Without caching, every new connection triggers a database query to validate MQTT client credentials, which can cause the unnecessary load under high connection rates.

 To set up Valkey, open the **AWS Console** → **ElastiCache** → **Valkey caches** → **Create cache**.